rfg-modding/SyncFaction/README.md

 * compare hashes for steam and gog versions
 * test what happens if cdn is unavailable
 * show warnings if mod edits MP files. also show files to be modified as list
+* rename community patch to terraform patch where possible
+* if both .reg versions are detected, fail auto search and ask to place app in game dir

 ## Tech info